SAMA-Communications/sama-server/docs/CLUSTERING.md

 # Clustering

-The Sama server supports clustering out of the box.
+The SAMA server supports clustering out of the box.
 You either can run a cluster between separated phisical servers or run it on a same machine with multipel SAMA-server instances running.

 The following commands are the way to go: